Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

     significant? etc).

-2.  *Review the results of spatial prediction and fine-tune some parameters* if necessary / filter and/or adjust the input maps.
+2.  *Review the results of spatial prediction and fine-tune some parameters* and if necessary filter and/or adjust the input maps.

 3.  *Re-run the prediction process and publish the final maps*.